bestgamingreviews/TrustedPerksActive/src/pages/privacy-policy.md

 templateKey: default-page
 title: Privacy Policy
 seoTitle: Privacy Policy
-seoDescription: Our Privacy Policy describes everything that we collect in order to keep this website running.
-If you have an account on this site, or have left comments...
+seoDescription: This is the Privacy Policy Page Of Trusted Perks.
+Learn how we maintain the privacy of our users.
 schema: ""
 ---

 ## Who we are

-Our website address is: https://www.toolgears.com/
+Our website address is: https://www.trustedperks.com/

 ## What personal data we collect and why we collect it